CSF interpretation

 Key points

-4. If the CSF is abnormal the safest course is to treat as if it is bacterial meningitis
+1. If CSF is abnormal, the safest option is to commence empiric antimicrobial treatment for bacterial meningitis

 Normal values